Historia Regum Britanniae: Books 1–3

+In a later era, Dunvallo Molmutius, the son of Cloten, the King of Cornwall, establishes his rule over the whole island.
+He is said to have established the Molmutine Laws.
 Dunvallo's sons, Belinus and Brennius, fight a civil war before being reconciled by their mother, and proceed to sack Rome.
 Victorious, Brennius remains in Italy, while Belinus returns to rule Britain.
+Numerous brief accounts of successive kings follow.